-To accomplish the Baccalaureate, you need to achieve grade 5 or above in English, Mathematics, Double or Triple Science, Geography or History and a foreign language.
+To accomplish the Baccalaureate, you need to achieve grade 5 or above in English, Mathematics, Trilogy or Individual Sciences, Geography or History and a Modern Foreign Language.

-You don't need to have studied all of these to go to university, but having your GCSE mix steered towards English Baccalaureate subjects will help keep your options open.
+You do not need to have studied all of these subjects to go to university, but having your GCSE mix steered towards English Baccalaureate subjects will help keep your options open.
 At present, universities are continuing to base their offers on A level grades.
 Competition for places for some universities and courses has meant that they are looking at GCSE grades, and subjects studied, in some cases.